Royal tours of Australia: George V's reign

-1931–1950

-Prince Henry, Duke of Gloucester the third son of George V, visited for an extensive 67-day tour in 1934, (4 October – December), the main purpose being to open the centenary celebrations of Victoria on 18 October.
+Prince Henry, Duke of Gloucester, the third son of George V, visited for an extensive 67-day tour in 1934, (4 October – December), the main purpose being to open the centenary celebrations of Victoria on 18 October.
 He arrived on HMS Sussex at Fremantle, then travelled by train to Adelaide and ship to Melbourne.
 He also visited the Australian Capital Territory, Tasmania, New South Wales and Queensland.
 While in Melbourne, the Duke dedicated the Shrine of Remembrance on 11 November and later opened the ANZAC War Memorial in Sydney on 24 November 1934.
 He sailed to New Zealand from Brisbane, before returning to England.

+George VI's reign

-The Duke served as Governor-General of Australia from 20 January 1945 – 10 March 1947, the first and only royal Governor-General of Australia.
+The Duke of Gloucester served as Governor-General of Australia from 20 January 1945 – 10 March 1947, the first and only royal Governor-General of Australia.

 On 6 March 1948 it was announced that the King George VI and Queen Elizabeth would embark on a royal tour of Australia and New Zealand the following spring, accompanied by their daughter Princess Margaret.
 Plans were already well advanced when, on 23 November, it was announced that the tour would have to be cancelled owing to the King's declining health.
 An attempt to reschedule the tour, in scaled-back form, for early 1952 also foundered and plans for Princess Elizabeth and Prince Philip to visit instead were put on hold when the King died in February of that year.